-SGs are used when the generating DAG is known.
-Despite knowledge on the structure of the generating DAG, SGs are still of interest in at least three situations: (1) For models with large number of unobserved and selection variables; and (2) for the comparison of models when one of them has unobserved or selection variables that are a subset of the unobserved or selection variables of the other; (3) for detecting some types of confounding as shown in \citep{werc08} and as described briefly later. \paragraph{Why AGs?} The main goal of defining AGs is to represent and parametrise sets of distributions obeying Markov properties.
+\emph{Why AGs?} The main goal of defining AGs is to represent and parametrise sets of distributions obeying Markov properties.
 Even though, we discussed the class of AGs in this paper to sustain a parallel theory to RGs and SGs, the class of maximal AGs possess some desired properties that AGs do not.
 These include the fact that under the Gaussian path diagram parametrisation the maximal AG only implies independence constraints, while a general AG implies other types of constraints.
 We will give a short discussion on maximality in this section.
 Maximal AGs are the simplest structures that capture the modified independence model, and are also of interest when the generating DAG is not known, but a set of conditional independencies is known.
-In the Gaussian case maximal AGs are identified.
-In contrast to DAG models with hidden variable, the models are curved exponential families \citep{ric02}, and conditional fitting algorithm for maximum likelihood estimation exists \citep{drt04}. \paragraph{Maximal stable mixed graph.} A graph $G$ is called \emph{maximal} if by adding any edge to $G$ the independence model induced by $\dse_m$ changes (gets smaller).
+In the Gaussian case, maximal AGs are identified.
+In contrast to DAG models with hidden variable, the models are curved exponential families \citep{ric02}, and conditional fitting algorithm for maximum likelihood estimation exists \citep{drt04}.

+\emph{Maximal stable mixed graph.} A graph $G$ is called \emph {maximal} if by adding any edge to $G$ the independence model induced by $\dse_m$ changes (gets smaller).
 Therefore, in maximal graphs, every missing edge corresponds to at least one independence statement in the induced independence model.
 This leads to validity of a so-called pairwise Markov property.

-In \citep{ric02} maximality of the subclass of AGs was studied.
-This result also holds for RGs and says that a ribbonless graph $H$ is maximal if and only if $H$ does not contain any \emph{primitive inducing paths}, which are paths of form $\langle j,q_1,q_2,\dots,q_p,i\rangle$, on which $i\nsim j$ and for every $n$, $1\leq n \leq p$, $q_n$ is a collider on the path and $q_n\in \an(\{i\}\cup\{j\})$.
+In \citep{ric02}, maximality of the subclass of AGs was studied.
+This result also holds for RGs and says that a ribbonless graph $H$ is maximal if and only if $H$ does not contain any \emph{primitive inducing paths}, which are paths of form $\langle j,q_1,q_2,\ldots,q_p,i\rangle$, on which $i\nsim j$ and for every $n$, $1\leq n \leq p$, $q_n$ is a collider on the path and $q_n\in\an(\{i\}\cup\{j\})$.
 We shall not give the details in this paper.

 Therefore, to generate a maximal stable mixed graph from a stable mixed graph one should repeatedly generate arrows from $j$ to $i$ for primitive inducing paths between non-adjacent $i$ and $j$ where there is no arrowhead pointing to $j$, and generate arcs between $i$ and $j$ for primitive inducing paths between non-adjacent $i$ and $j$ where there are arrowheads pointing to $i$ and $j$.
 Notice that by applying this algorithm after the generating algorithms one can generate a maximal AG, SG, or RG.